 Mold Profile: Aspergillus

 As one of the four most common types of household mold, Aspergillus may take many forms.
 For most people, this type of mold is relatively harmless – unlike the allergenic mold known as Alternaria.
 However, for those who already have a weakened immune system, lung disease or respiratory condition, Aspergillus can pose serious health risks.
-Read on to learn important facts about Aspergillus, including what you should do if you find it lurking in your home.
+Read on to learn important facts about this mold, including what you should do if you find it lurking in your home.

 What is Aspergillus?

 Aspergillus is a genus that consists of several hundred mold species, while some being more dangerous than others.
 Found in various climates worldwide, Aspergillus is most commonly located in the Northern hemisphere during autumn and winter.
 This mold mostly grows on carbon-heavy substances in oxygen-rich environments, but it can also grow in damp places as a component of mildew.
 The mold you see on bread, potatoes, plants or trees is likely a species of Aspergillus mold.
-In your home, Aspergillus can grow on damp walls, wallpaper, floorboards, carpets, HVAC insulations, filters, fans and more.
+In your home, this mold can grow on damp walls, wallpaper, floorboards, carpets, HVAC insulations, filters, fans and more.

 What makes Aspergillus mold dangerous?

-Aspergillus mold is generally harmless in humans.
+This type of mold is generally harmless in humans.
 However, if you suffer from any type of respiratory issue, you may be prone to aspergillosis, a respiratory infection that claims the lives of thousands of people every year.
 According to the CDC, health problems related to Aspergillus and aspergillosis can include, depending on exposure: